-➤ In 2003, 36% of female high school students and 37% of male high school students in Idaho reported ever having had sexual intercourse compared to 45% of female high school students and 48% of male high school students nationwide.
+- ➤ In 2003, 36% of female high school students and 37% of male high school students in Idaho reported ever having had sexual intercourse compared to 45% of female high school students and 48% of male high school students nationwide. - ➤ In 2003, 3% of female high school students and 6% of male high school students in Idaho reported having had sexual intercourse before age 13 compared to 4% of female high school students and 10% of male high school students nationwide. - ➤ In 2003, 84% of high school students in Idaho reported having been taught about HIV/AIDS in school compared to 88% of high school students nationwide.